HastingsW72/GovGenList/README.md

-The Key lies where it all started, when the company fought and set rule in Bengal.
+The Key lies where it all started, when East India Company fought and set rule **in Bengal.**